a22057916w/WayFinder/README.md

 </p>

 ## Issue
-* The light would affect the AR-projection
+* The route or the AR footprint would be affected by environmental light source
 * The bluprint does not exactly match the really building